avo-hq/docs.avohq.io/docs/2.0/resources.md

 end
 ```

-From that configuration, Avo will figure out that the `users` field points out to the `UserResource` and will use that one to display the users.
+From that configuration, Avo will figure out that the `users` field points to the `UserResource` and will use that one to display the users.

 But, let's imagine that we don't want to display the gravatar on the `has_many` association, and we want to show the name on one column and the number of projects the user has on another column.
 We can create a different resource named `TeamUserResource` and add those fields.